jamesvillarrubia/pullcraft/CONTRIBUTING.md

 ## Pull Request Guidelines

 - Keep PRs focused on a single feature or bug fix.
 - Include a clear description of the changes.
+Add documentation if needed.
 - Reference any related issues in the PR description.
 - Be open to feedback and be willing to make changes if requested.